krassowski/Anki-Night-Mode/README.md

 1. Get the newest version of `night_mode` directory from GitHub
 2. Run Anki, from menu select `Tools >> Add-ons >> Open Add-ons Folder...` to open add-ons directory
 4. Copy downloaded directory into the directory opened in the previous step
-5. Restart Anki
+5. Restart Anki and enjoy the latest features!
-6. Enjoy

 #### After installation

-Don't forget to leave feedback on [Anki webpage](https://ankiweb.net/shared/info/1496166067) or let me know of any issues here, on GitHub.
+Please, leave any feedback on [Anki webpage](https://ankiweb.net/shared/info/1496166067) or let me know of any issues here, on GitHub.

 ### Preview